shayko18/CarND-Behavioral-Cloning-P3/writeup_report.md

 To combat the overfitting, I modified the model so that I added some dropout stages between the layers.

-Then I ran the model with big number of epochs (~10) and I saw that the validation error was constant more or less and the training error was still going down but very slowly, so I thought it was a good place to stop - actually we could have stopped much earlier (even 3 epochs did a good job).
+Then I ran the model with big number of epochs (~10) and I saw that the validation error was constant more or less and the training error was still going down but very slowly, so I saw that 5 epochs was a good place to stop.

+As I talked about in project 2 (Traffic Sign Classifier), there is a question if we want to use in our model the a-priori distribution of the training data (In our case it is the probability for each angle).
+The a-priori probability could be integrate into the MSE calculation - high probability angles will be more dominated in the total MSE calculation.
+I decided not to use it here.
+The next point here is also related to this issue.
 Here is how the MSE of the training and validation data changed as a function of the epochs.
 We plotted two validation error - one only with the image from the center camera (like the test will use) and the other also with the augmented data (3 cameras + flip).
 We see that because of the a-priori distribution of the angles, the error only on the center camera is lower, because it usually has small angles which has the highest a-priori probability.
 In order to compare the train error to the validation error we also plotted the error on validation data that uses all the augmentation - then we see what we expect - the training data error is lower than the validation error.

 ![alt text][image1]